 The Wallace Delhi Hope Project

-Written by | Charity, Frontpage, Principal
+Written by | Frontpage, Charity, Principal

 The community of The Wallace High School has built strong links with the Asha Charity in New Delhi and sends groups of students and staff regularly to New Delhi to support the work of this inspirational charity which aims to improves the lives and outcomes of those who live in slum communities in the city.
 The School’s founder, Sir Richard Wallace was a generous philanthropist; his many gifts of generosity include the installation of the iconic Wallace drinking water fountains all over the world, financed by him to allow the poor to have access to clean drinking water.